 10 Items That Belong On Your Commercial Invoice

 It may sound obvious but when preparing your commercial documents make sure you detail your company name and address.
 If you have company letter-headed paper, you can use it to ensure your details are correct with no typos.

 2. Receiving Party

-Whether you are preparing the invoice for an export or receiving an invoice from your supplier, make sure the receiving party (consignee) is clearly detailed with their name and address.
+Whether you are preparing the invoice for export or receiving an invoice from your supplier, make sure the receiving party (consignee) is clearly detailed with their name and address.
 If the invoice is for you and you are an Australian business add in your ABN.

 3. PO Number

 Whilst including the forwarding agent is not a necessity, this will help your shipping process run with ease.
 If your supplier has selected an agent to work with, the shipment will be passed to their partner agent in the receiving country.
-If you have a preferred broker you work with, detail this on the commercial invoice and your shipment will be handed direct to your broker.
-This will save you being contacted by a third party on arrival to clear your shipment.
+If you have a preferred broker you work with, detail this on the commercial invoice and your shipment will be handed directly to your broker.
+This will save you from being contacted by a third party on arrival to clear your shipment.